fluttercandies/flutter_photo_manager/README.md

 AssetType type = entity.type; // the type of asset enum of other,image,video

-Duration duration = await entity.duration; //if type is not video, then return null.
+Duration duration = await entity.videoDuration; //if type is not video, then return null.
 ```

 ## Usage